kaibyao/rust-postgres-rest/rust-postgres-rest/README.md

 # rust-postgres-rest

-A module that contains the functions necessary to turn a PostgreSQL database into a REST API.
+A library that contains the functions necessary to turn a PostgreSQL database into a REST API.